 Melissa Wu is Education Pioneers' Chief Executive Officer.
-Based out of the Boston office, she leads the national organization to realize its vision to identify, train, connect, and inspire diverse leaders working to accelerate systemic change across the education sector.
+She leads the national organization to realize its vision to identify, train, connect, and inspire diverse leaders working to accelerate systemic change across the education sector.

 Prior to becoming EP’s CEO in June 2018, Melissa served as EP’s Chief Program Officer to lead vision and strategy for EP’s Fellowships to cultivate a new generation of talented professionals ready to improve our schools.
 She oversaw a team of 30 EP staff who were in charge of shaping the Fellowship experience -- from recruitment to leadership development to Alumni engagement.
 In January 2018, they led the launch of EP’s new Impact Fellowship, a 10-month program for professionals with critical skills in data analysis and strategic project management.